colourblind/mystery_box/ReadMe.txt

 A volume ray-marcher for rendering Mandelboxen.

-ray_march [WIDTH] [HEIGHT]
+ray_march [CONFIG_FILE] [WIDTH] [HEIGHT]

-Currently all of the other parameters are hard-coded and will need a recompile, but hopefully not for long.
+A sample config file can be found at doc/sample.cfg.
+Currently all of the other parameters are hard-coded and will need a recompile.

 Coattails ridden: